rsnemmen/Fermi-LAT-tutorial/prepare.md

 An alternative set of Python wrappers is [FermiPy](http://fermipy.readthedocs.io/en/latest/) which provides similar functionality and convenience as `Enrico`.

-## If you are installing the software on your own Linux or MacOS system
+## If you want to install the analysis tools on your own Linux or MacOS system instead of using the VM

-Here are some directions for those that would like to install the software directly in their OS instead of using the pre-packaged VM.
+Here are some directions for those that would like to install the analysis software directly in their OS instead of using our pre-packaged VM.

 In order to get the ScienceTools and Enrico working together, you need to setup some environment variables after installing the software.
 If you are curious, please have a look at the `.bashrc` init file located in your home directory in the VM.